-Presents the educational leadership skills necessary for successful principals at the K-12 levels.
-Provides candidates with conceptual base from which they can develop educational leadership skills necessary to function effectively as a principal.
-Connects the skills acquired in this course to other courses required for the principal licensure.
-Prerequisite: Completion of EDUC 512, EDUC 526, EDUC 528, EDUC 532, EDUC 537, and EDUC 581 and/or transcript review by the graduate program director.
+The course serves as one of the professional studies courses for the graduate program's degree candidates seeking principal licensure.
+This course will develop and nurture the educational leadership skills necessary to being a successful principal at the K-12 levels.
+This course will provide candidates with a conceptual base from which they can exert educational leadership, develop those technical skills necessary to function effectively as a principal, and identify and foster human skills associated with successful principals.
+Emphasis is also placed on relating skills acquired in this course to other courses required for the principal certificate.
+Prerequisite: satisfactory completion of master's degree in leadership or transcript review by the Director of Graduate Studies.